-For nearly four decades, beginning in 1983, local occupancy taxes enacted via legislation passed by the North Carolina General Assembly have been a popular and effective means of growing the visitor economy in Tar Heel State communities.
-These taxes paid by accommodations guests on the cost of their lodging have generated billions of dollars in direct tax revenue, and many billions more in visitor spending, sales and property taxes, and economic impact.
+Beginning in 1983, local lodging occupancy taxes enacted via legislation passed by the North Carolina General Assembly have been a popular and effective means of growing the visitor economy in Tar Heel State communities.
+These taxes paid by lodging guests on the cost of their accommodations have generated billions of dollars in direct tax revenue, and many billions more in visitor spending, sales and property taxes, and direct and indirect economic impact.
 Tourism is a backbone of the economy in many North Carolina communities, employing thousands of people, supporting numerous entrepreneurs, and generating revenue for small and large businesses alike in industries as diverse as banking, construction, and professional services.

-The concept of the occupancy tax is relatively straightforward: guests pay a small additional amount as a percentage of their accommodations rate, and that tax is then remitted by the business owner to local government on a monthly basis.
-The revenue generated is usually administered at the local level in North Carolina by a state-created Tourism Development Authority (TDA) consisting of appointed individuals who are typically stakeholders in the local tourism economy and/or elected officials.
-In a few instances, collection and use of occupancy tax revenue is administered directly by county commissioners or city council members, in the same way that other local tax revenues such as property taxes are administered.
+The concept of the occupancy tax is relatively straightforward: guests pay a small additional amount as a percentage of their nightly accommodations rate, and that tax is then remitted monthly by the lodging owner to their local government.
+The revenue generated is usually administered at the local level in North Carolina by a statecreated tourism development authority (TDA) consisting of appointed individuals who are typically stakeholders in the local tourism economy and/or elected officials.
+In a very few instances in North Carolina, collection and use of occupancy tax revenue is administered directly by county commissioners or municipal council members.

-All local occupancy taxes in North Carolina must be first approved by the General Assembly, and every community is governed by its own distinct legislation (although these laws are often quite similar to one another).
+All local occupancy taxes in North Carolina must be first approved by the General Assembly, and every community is governed by its own distinct legislation (although these laws are often quite similar).
 Unlike sales tax, no occupancy tax revenue is directed to state government in North Carolina-100% of the revenue remains at the local level.
-Occupancy taxes are typically applied to any property that also pays sales tax, including hotels, bed and breakfasts, cabins, condominiums, and rental homes for short-term stays (including Airbnb and VRBO in North Carolina).
+Occupancy taxes are typically applied to any lodging property that also pays sales tax, including hotels, bed and breakfasts, cabins, condominiums, and rental homes for short-term stays (including Airbnb, HomeAway, and VRBO in North Carolina).
 The tax is usually not applied to religious conference centers, colleges, campgrounds, youth camps, and RV parks.

-There are a number of important observations about occupancy taxes in the state of North Carolina:
+Below are several important observations about occupancy taxes in the state of North Carolina:

 Since the legislation is unique to each community, no two occupancy taxes are necessarily the same.
 Every community's situation is dependent upon a variety of considerations.
-These may include the strength of the local tourism sector; the number and types of rooming properties in each community; the concentration of accommodations within municipal boundaries (or the lack of cities or towns in some counties); the number of cities or towns in a county with their own occupancy tax; and competitive destination considerations.
+These may include the strength of the local tourism sector; the number and types of lodging properties in each community; the concentration of accommodations within municipal boundaries (or the lack of cities or towns in some counties); the number of cities or towns in a county with their own occupancy tax; and competitive destination considerations.

-Simply put, every community's needs for developing their visitor economy are different, which is one reason why every piece of North Carolina occupancy tax legislation is unique.
-With the adoption of guidelines by the state House of Representatives in 1997, however, there are now many similarities in the occupancy tax legislation passed within the last two-plus decades.
+Simply put, every community's needs for developing their visitor economy are different, which is one reason why every piece of local North Carolina occupancy tax legislation is unique.
+With the adoption of guidelines by the state House of Representatives in 1997, however, there are now many similarities in the legislation passed in the last two-plus decades.